 Yealie Kamara lives in Konta village in Sierra Leone.
 One of 18 children, she was forced to leave school because her family could not afford to pay the fees.
 Her desire for education remained with her into adulthood.
 When an evening literacy class became available in the village, she enrolled so she could learn to read and write her own Limba language.
 An excellent student, Yealie decided to become a Limba literacy facilitator.
-She was certified in 2014 and today is a head teacher within the Sierra Leone education system.
+She was certified in 2014 and today is a head teacher within the Sierra Leone educational system.

-The translation of the New Testament into the Limba language was a positive step in the right direction, but local churhes knew there was a greater need for literacy in their communities if people were to more deeply engage with the Word of God.
+The translation of the New Testament into the Limba language was a positive step in the right direction, but local churches knew there was a greater need for literacy in their communities if people were to more deeply engage with the Word of God.
 Concerned for the spiritual maturity of their members, church authorities requested that literacy and Scripture engagement programs be established within their congregations and villages.

 Since the initiation of the Limba literacy and Scripture engagement program in 1986, over 22 literacy centers have been established in Limba communities.
 The goal is to train volunteer teachers to staff 12 new centers in the next year.

 Conduct a workshop to train 13 new Faith Comes By Hearing and Scripture Listening Group leaders in order to establish new Scripture engagement listening groups.

 Greater awareness of the importance of literacy leads to a demand for more literacy classes to be established.